emaesen/jca-ssr/static/_readme.txt

     * this will build a production version of the website, viewable on http://localhost:9002/

 * Test the site and when ok, simply ftp the `\dist` folder to the web server.

+* Short pre-announcements of upcoming events can be stored in file `/src/data/comingsoon.json`